 I can also understand your concerns as your wife is in a male-dominated profession.
-You said you have concerns that she is making herself more vulnerable to them.
-I'm assuming you mean talking to them more than you, perhaps?
+You said you worry that she is making herself more vulnerable to them.
+I assume you mean talking to them more than you, perhaps?

 I think it's important that you discuss your feelings with your wife.
 You may not be a SERE guy, but you are still a man.
 It's OK for you to discuss important boundaries you think your wife should have with the other students.